arpitsha26/MERN_AUTH/README.md

 ## Features

-- Register and login with hashed passwords
+- Register and login with hashed passwords.
-- JWT-based authentication with secure HTTP-only cookies
+- JWT-based authentication with secure HTTP-only cookies.
 - Email verification using OTP
 - Password reset functionality
 - Middleware-protected routes for user authentication